 Believing her beloved has died in battle, she throws herself off the high castle and dies on impact.
 Unbeknownst to her, he’s alive, but he also jumps from the castle upon finding out what happened.

 Since then, there’s been sightings of the ghost of the young soldier wandering the castle looking for his lover.

 Poppi Castle (Castello di Poppi) was the former property of the noble family of the Conti Guidi.
 You can find this striking castle in Poppi, which is in the region of Tuscany.

-There are many design aspects in the castle that shows off its Renaissance style.
-Take the grand stone staircase.
-Built in 1470, it has been covered with the coats of arms of the Florentine families that ruled from Poppi in the 15th and 16th centuries.
+There are many design aspects in the castle that shows off its Renaissance style, like the grand stone staircase.
+Built in 1470, it was covered with the coats of arms of the Florentine families that ruled from Poppi in the 15th and 16th centuries.

-To keep her secret, she’d see her lovers, and then tell them to leave via a passage in the basement.
+To maintain her double life, she’d see her lovers, and then tell them to leave via a passage in the basement.
 What she didn’t tell them, was there were spikes and blades awaiting them in the dark tunnel.
 Inevitably, her lovers met their tragic fate, and paid the price for their moment of lust.

-“…these haunted Italian castles and palaces exist beyond Halloween, and are guaranteed to send a shiver down your spine.”
+“…these haunted Italian castles and palaces exist beyond Halloween, and are guaranteed to send a shiver up your spine.”

 With its many grand towers, it’s easy to see why this castle is a popular attraction.